-In May 2022, TriLink entered into a cooperative agreement (the "Cooperative Agreement") with the U.S. Department of Defense, as represented by the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense on behalf of the Biomedical Advanced Research and Development Authority ("BARDA"), within the U.S. Department of Health and Human Services, to advance the development of domestic manufacturing capabilities and to expand TriLink's domestic production capacity in its San Diego manufacturing campus (the "Flanders San Diego Facility") for products critical to the development and manufacture of mRNA vaccines and therapeutics.
-The Flanders San Diego Facility consists of two buildings ("Flanders I" and "Flanders II").
+In May 2022, TriLink entered into a cooperative agreement (the "Cooperative Agreement") with the U.S. Department of Defense, as represented by the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense on behalf of the Biomedical Advanced Research and Development Authority ("BARDA"), within the U.S. Department of Health and Human Services ("HHS"), to advance the development of domestic manufacturing capabilities and to expand TriLink's domestic production capacity in its San Diego manufacturing campus (the "Flanders San Diego Facility") for products critical to the development and manufacture of mRNA vaccines and therapeutics.
+The Cooperative Agreement has since transitioned from the U.S. Department of Defense to the HHS as of January 2023.
+The Flanders San Diego Facility consists of two buildings ("Flanders I" and "Flanders II"), however, the Cooperative Agreement is exclusively involved in Flanders I.